chauff/paper-note-filler/README.md

     cd paper-note-filler
     ```
 2. Run `npm install`.
 If you don't have `npm` yet, you will need to install it first.
 If you haven't used `npm` in a long time, update it: `npm install -g npm@latest`.
 If you are still getting an error, check your `Node` version (and update it if necessary via `nvm install node --reinstall-packages-from=node`) and then try again `npm install`.
-3. Over time the packages listed in [package-lock.json](package-lock.json) and [package.json](package.json) become outdated.
-Check for dependcy updates by running `npm outdated` and update each listed package.
-Then run `npx npm-check-updates -u` to change the `package*.json` files.
-Rerun your build: `npm install`.
+3. Over time the packages listed in [package-lock.json](package-lock.json) and [package.json](package.json) To update them follow these steps:

+    1. Run `npm outdated` to see outdated dependencies.
+Update each listed package.
+    2. Clear node modules and cache:
+        ```bash
+        rm -rf node_modules
+        rm package-lock.json
+        npm cache clean --force
+        ```
+    3. Run `npx npm-check-updates -u` to update `package.json` to the latest versions.
+    4. Run `npm install` to regenerate `node_modules` and a fresh `package-lock.json` file.

 4. Run `npm run dev`.
 If all goes well, you now find a generated `main.js` file in your folder -- that is the compiled version of the plugin.
 That's it, the plugin is now compiled and ready to use.
 Updating the code will trigger a recompile.
 5. To actually see the output of the `console.log()` statements littered throughout the code, open the developer tools of Obsidian by heading to `View >> Toggle Developer Tools`.
 6. In [.github/workflows](.github/workflows/) a GitHub action is defined that triggers a new release after the following steps are taken (more details [here](https://docs.obsidian.md/Plugins/Releasing/Release+your+plugin+with+GitHub+Actions)):